bmegli/realsense-ir-to-vaapi-h264/README.md

 HVE is included as submodule, you only need to meet its dependencies (FFmpeg).

-HVE works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04 (outdated FFmpeg, you would have to compile your own).
+HVE works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04.
+Ubuntu 16.04 has outdated FFmpeg (compile you own or use non-official packages).

 ## Building Instructions